 The icon no longer belongs but contradicts its original meaning and purpose.
 Even ridicules it.
 This is especially apparent when toys are being used as the lead character.
 Toys being, of course, a symbol of childhood and innocence.
 It’s a means of exploring and learning about the world, giving us an ability to understand it.
 But does this still uphold in a postapocalyptic world?

-Next to the visiting artist, also works in the In4Art Collection from the following artists will be shown: Constant Dullaart, Harm van den Dorpel, Carl Alexander, Roman Moriceau, Robert Roest en Susi Mehl.
+Next to the visiting artist, also works in the In4Art Collection from the following artists were shown: Harm van den Dorpel, Carl Alexander, Roman Moriceau, Robert Roest en Susi Mehl.

-Themes during Salon V will be: #post-apocalyps, consumerism, transhumanism, immortalism, innovatism.
+Themes during Salon V were: #post-apocalyps, consumerism, transhumanism, immortalism, innovatism.